Yüksel Ayaydın: Kickboxing career

 Yuksel Ayaydin made his professional debut in 2006, during La Grande Sfida sui 4 Angoli, when he faced Tihamer Brunner.
 He would lose a unanimous decision.
 He would lose his next bout against Konstantin Gluhov as well.

 Following his two debut losses, Ayaydin bounced back with a three fight winning streak, most notably defeating Pierre Celestin Yana.
 This would be followed by a three fight losing streak.

 Ayaydin then amassed a five fight unbeaten streak, with notable wins over Lucian Danilencu and Abdarhmane Coulibaly, which earned him the chance to fight for the FFMDA Heavyweight title.
-Entering the tournament he won a unanimous decision against Frederic Heine in the semi finals, as well as a unanimous decision over Daniel Lentie to clinch the championship.
+Entering the tournament he won a unanimous decision against Frederic Heine in the semi-finals, as well as a unanimous decision over Daniel Lentie to clinch the championship.

-After winning his first major honor, Ayadin went on a 4-3 run, with wins over Agron Preteni and Wendell Roche.
+After winning his first major honor, Ayadin went on a 4–3 run, with wins over Agron Preteni and Wendell Roche.
 Entering the Impact Night Heavyweight Tournament, he lost in the first round to Freddy Kemayo.

 In 2013 he was scheduled to fight for the WMC heavyweight title against Igor Mihaljević.
 He won a unanimous decision.

-In 2014 he entered the FK ONE Heavyweight Tournamnet, but lost to Freddy Kemayo in the finals.
+In 2014 he entered the FK ONE Heavyweight Tournament, but lost to Freddy Kemayo in the finals.

 He had his last professional fight in 2018, losing a unanimous decision to Roman Kryklia during MFC 7.

 Ayaydın returned to professional competition on September 22, 2022, as he was booked to face Giuseppe Dominico at MFC 9.